-Any isolated macroscopic systems advances to the maximum entropy state in compliance with the constraints as per the generalized second law (GSL) of thermodynamics \cite{Pavon:2012qn}.
-From the aforesaid statement it can be deduced that the entropy $S$, of isolated systems cannot decrease, i.e., $S^\prime \geq 0$, where the prime means derivative with respect to the scale factor $a$ and it must be a convex function of the scale factor, $S''<0$, atleast at the last juncture of the evolution so that the system attains a stable equilibrium state. \\~\\ In the present work, we consider Tsallis entropy as the horizon entropy in place of the standard Bekenstein-Hawking entropy.
-Thus the horizon entropy takes the form
+Any isolated macroscopic system advances to the maximum entropy state in compliance with the constraints of the generalized second law (GSL) of thermodynamics \cite{Pavon:2012qn}.
+From the aforesaid statement, it can be deduced that the entropy $S$, of isolated systems, cannot decrease, i.e., $S^\prime \geq 0$, where the prime means derivative with respect to the scale factor $a$ and it must be a convex function of the scale factor, $S''<0$, at least at the last juncture of the evolution so that the system attains a stable equilibrium state.